mintopia/control/README.md

 ## Introduction

 LAN Party user accounts, ticket management and seat picker.
+It is designed to work with multiple social authentication providers and ticket providers.

+### Social Provider Support

+ - Discord
+ - Steam (No authentication, just account linking)

+These are using Laravel Socialite, so any provider supported by Socialite can be integrated.

+### Ticket Provider Support

+ - Ticket Tailor
+ - Internal

+These are custom integrations but more can be added and used if people develop them.
+The Internal provider allows you to manually issue tickets to users.

 ## Setup